halperta/halperta.github.io/docs/coffee.md

 Everything is *hard* and *expensive* so we're turning Hannah's backyard into a free coffee house.
 Come drink coffee, eat snacks, hang out, or get some work done.

-**November 2025 update:** From December - February, we're moving indoors to Saul and Claire's house!
+**November 2025 update:** From December - February, we're moving indoors to Saul and Claire's house and starting at 9:30 instead of 9!
 Contact us for the address.

 # When
 *We'll update this if there are changes for weather etc.*